tobilobasalawu/reactMovieApp/README.md

 ## Features
 - Search for movies by title
-- View movie details like description, release year, and poster
 - Display a list of popular and trending movies
 - Responsive design for different screen sizes